 Although the robot looks a bit simple, its electronic parts were like a chaos inside its frame.
-I then reorganized all the inner parts and simplified the configurations.
-I designed and 3D printed all the blue parts using my own custom 3D printer.
+Then I reorganized all the inner parts and simplified the configurations.
+I designed and 3D printed the blue parts.
 There is a 12V pump inside which is powered by a 3S1P LiPo battery pack.
 I used 2 ultrasonic sensors: The one at its side detects any crop, the one at the front detects obstacles.
 I bought and modified a paint spray nozzle, and attached it to the end of the pump pipe.
 I programmed this robot in such a way that it revolves each of its wheels exactly for the specified amount to make sure it can drive straight.

 I 3D printed the liquid tank in 3 days, in fact it was not waterproof.
 So I poured some liquid adhesive inside the tank, and shook it for a minute.
 When the adhesive dried, all the holes inside the tank were filled with adhesive, and it was completely waterproof.